Study of Some Chaotic Inflationary Models in f(R) Gravity: Introduction

-The FRW model describes isotropic and homogeneous nature of the universe, it ignores all structure of the universe along with observed anisotropy in CMB temperature.
+The FRW models describe isotropic and homogeneous nature of the universe, it ignores all structure of the universe along with observed anisotropy in CMB temperature.
 Bianchi type cosmological models are the simplest anisotropic models to analyze anisotropy effect in the early universe on behalf of present day observations.
-Akarsu and Kilinc \cite{10} investigated Bianchi type I (BI) model which describes de Sitter expansion via anisotropic equation of state (EoS) parameter.
-Sharif and Saleem \cite{12} studied locally rotationally symmetric (LRS) BI model to analyze warm inflation through vector fields and found consistency of this anisotropic model with experimental data.
-The same authors \cite{13} studied the effects of bulk viscous pressure in warm inflation and checked the consistency of cosmological parameters with recent WMAP7 and Planck results.
+This anisotropy motivated many researchers to analyze inflation in the background of anisotropic universe.
+For homogeneous and anisotropic models, the anisotropy is strongly reduced by an inflationary phase.
+The investigations of homogeneous and anisotropic models also indicate that the initial anisotropy of the universe decides the fate of the inflationary mechanisms.
+If the initial anisotropy is too large then the universe cannot re-enter into a thermal stage but for reasonably small values of anisotropy, the inflationary phase will end with a phase transition leading to a highly isotropic Friedmann universe (Barrow and Turner 1982).
+Akarsu and Kilinc (2010) investigated Bianchi type I (BI) universe model which describes de Sitter universe via anisotropic equation of state (EoS) parameter.
+Sharif and Saleem (2014) studied locally rotationally symmetric (LRS) BI model to analyze warm inflation through vector fields and found consistency of this anisotropic model with experimental data.
+The same authors (2015) also studied the effects of bulk viscous pressure in warm inflation and checked the consistency of cosmological parameters with recent WMAP7 and Planck results.